ege-kaya/cmpe230-pairs/README.md

-# cmpe230-pairs
+# GUI Pairs Game

-A game known as “Card Match” or “Pairs” using QT.
-The objective of the game is to turn over pairs of matching cards.
+The game known as “Card Match” or “Pairs” implemented with a GUI using QT.
+The objective of the game is to turn over every pair of matching cards.